 How often have we been like the disciples?
-We wonder why He’s silent, why it seems like He doesn’t care.
+We wonder why he is silent, why it seems like he doesn’t care.

 Our faith requires action

 Faith seeks God in all things, at all times.
-For all of us who are overwhelmed, Jesus says for us to come to Him.
+Jesus invites all of us who are overwhelmed to come to him.
 If we’re experiencing fear and doubt, it’s because we haven’t allowed Jesus to take over.
-We can’t trust Him in some things and not in others.
+We can’t trust him in some things and not in others.